 Made up of 15 different islands floating in the South Pacific, the Cook Islands is actually a free-governing island in the Pacific, while also being closely associated with New Zealand.
 This little island paradise offers the ultimate island life to all it’s visitors and is the perfect place to head if you’re looking for a relaxing getaway.

-As the largest of the Cook Islands, Rarotonga is generally a first stop for anyone coming to visit the Cooks.
-With endlessly happy locals, more coconut trees than you could count and a warm summery breeze all year round, it’s the perfect place to get a glimpse of life in the islands and learn more about the Polynesian culture.
+With endlessly happy locals, more coconut trees than you could count and a warm summery breeze all year round, the Cooks Islands is the perfect place to get a glimpse of life in the islands and learn more about the Polynesian culture.

 Time Zone: The Cook Islands fall just over the International Date Line, running on Cook Islands Standard Time GMT -10, which is about 20 hours behind Australia’s East Coast.

 Currency: The currency in the Cook Islands is New Zealand Dollars $NZD.
 At the time of writing, $1NZD converts to $0.94AUD, $0.66USD or £0.50GBP.
 The Cook Islands also have a few of their own country coins that are circulating the island, which you might receive as change.

 Credit Cards & ATMs: Credit cards are widely accepted around Rarotonga, with the exception of the local bus, markets and fruit stalls.
 There are a few ATMs on the island, however they are few and far between and have very steep fees – between $2 and $8NZD per transaction.
 Get some cash out before you arrive to avoid any hassles once you’re there.

 Driving: Always drive on the left side of the road in the Cook Islands.

 Power: On the Cook Islands the power plugs and sockets are of type I. The standard voltage is 240 V and the standard frequency is 50 Hz.